CS4600-Procedure-Blackout/3DSurvivalGame/README.md

 # 🔎 Procedure Blackout 💉🩸
+Final project for CS 4700
+By My Lien Tan and Eric Castaneda

 ## 🕯️ Introduction
 A first-person psychological horror **survival investigation** game set in an abandoned psychiatric hospital.